 In June 2021, Kamoa Copper entered into offtake agreements with CITIC HK, a subsidiary of CITIC Metal, and Gold Mountains, a subsidiary of Zijin, for 50% each of the copper products from Kamoa-Kakula's Phase 1 production as well as subsequent amendments, including such amendments providing for 50% each of the copper products from Phase 2 production entered in May 2022 (the "Kamoa Copper Offtake Agreements").
 The Kamoa Copper Offtake Agreements are evergreen for the production volumes from Phase 1 and Phase 2, including copper concentrate and blister copper resulting from processing of copper concentrates at the nearby LCS.
-Mr. Sun and Mr. Manfu Ma are directors of the Company and serve as the Vice Chairman and President, and Vice President, of CITIC Metal Group Limited respectively.
-Mr. Chen is a director of the Company and the Chairman of Zijin Messrs.
-Sun, Ma and Chen disclosed their respective interest in the Kamoa Copper Offtake Agreements and abstained from voting on these matters at each relevant time.
+Mr. Weibao Hao and Mr. Manfu Ma are directors of the Company and serve as the Vice Chairman and President, and Vice President, of CITIC Metal Group Limited respectively.
+Mr. Chen is a director of the Company and the Chairman of Zijin.
+Messrs.
+Ma and Chen disclosed their respective interest in the Kamoa Copper Offtake Agreements and abstained from voting on these matters at each relevant time.
+Mr. Hao was appointed a director of the Company in July 2023 and thus was not a director at the time the Kamoa Copper Offtake Agreements were approved by the Board.